Catalog

 Defining Collections

-Recataloging Specimens
+Recataloging Records

 It is sometimes necessary to move cataloged items from one collection or catalog number to another.
 When doing so, it is important to maintain a way of finding the specimen by its original identifiers.
 In this, be as specific as possible.
 Use specific identifier types and GUIDs if possible.
 (See more at Other IDs.)